goheungchoi/alcove/README.md

 - Seems that debugMessenger must be placed in the vk_engine class.

 - 8/29/24: Currently, the shaders are compiled when CMake is configured.
 Need a separate shader compiler
+- 9/01/24: The path to the shader directory is currently relative to the build directory.
+Need a convenient way to access the root project directory.

 ## BUG REPORT